 In this tutorial, we will use The Cat API again as a running example.
 But unlike Tutorial 2, we will explain more details about each step.
 We encourage you to create a device you are interested in to work through this tutorial.
 To avoid getting into the details of the OAuth authentication or configuration for IoTs too early, we recommend to try a public web service which requires no authentication or only needs an API key.
 You can find a collective list of public APIs from toddmotto/public-apis.

 A developer account is required to make contributions to Thingpedia.
 You can request a developer account from here.
-Once you are approved by the Thingpedia administrators (you can check your status from your profile page), you will be able to upload your own devices to Thingpedia and enable users to use it through Almond.
+Once you have done that, you will be able to upload your own devices to Thingpedia and enable users to use it through Almond.

 First, you will need to fill some basic metadata about your device,